We believe the secret to flourishing employees is a culture of consistent, honest, open communication.

 Clean and Clear

 In keeping with our design philosophy, everything is presented in our simple yet intuitive layout.
-The Small Improvements 1:1s build off our existing features and add texture and depth to the feedback loop, as well as providing a roadmap of where the conversation should go.
+The Small Improvements One on One Meeting software builds off our existing features and add texture and depth to the feedback loop, as well as providing a roadmap of where the conversation should go.

 So let’s get started.
 Setting up a 1:1 in Small Improvements requires just three simple steps.